pic

 Hepatitis C

-Hepatitis C services offered in Waldorf, MD
+Hepatitis C services offered in Waldorf and Oxon Hill, MD

 Hepatitis C is one of the most common chronic viral infections, affecting 2.7 - 3.9 million people.
 Fortunately, the infection often responds to medication, reducing the risk of severe complications.
 At GI Associates of Maryland in Waldorf, Maryland, the team of experienced gastroenterologists offers high-quality care for hepatitis C. They can make personalized treatment recommendations to eradicate the infection and help you feel better.
 Call the GI Associates of Maryland office today to schedule treatment for hepatitis C, or book your appointment online.